NextSDS Logo

 Immediate Medical Attention

-Seek immediate medical attention for eye contact.
-If swallowed, seek medical advice immediately and show the container or label.
-In case of inhalation of decomposition products in a fire, symptoms may be delayed, and the exposed person may need to be kept under medical surveillance for 48 hours.
+Seek immediate medical attention (for eyes).
+In case of inhalation of decomposition products in a fire, symptoms may be delayed.

 Medical Treatment